johnbalvin/CernPhoenixTask2019/README.md

 ### Steps
   1. In the console go to *deploy* folder : `cd tasks/deploy`
   2. Run in console: `gcloud builds submit .`
-  3. Your should know have `gcr.io` reporsitory
+  3. Your should now have `gcr.io` repository